 Bryan J. Hickey

-Proclaiming the truth, beauty and relevance of Jesus.
+Proclaiming the beauty, truth, and relevance of Jesus.

 Throughout 2025, I have the immense privilege of taking a break from bjh.dev to serve Jesus at my church, City on a Hill Geelong, overseeing theological training of interns, and providing pastoral support for Greenhouse participants.